Rain

 It’s like being operated on without enough anesthetic.

-Children of Bizra Eyes
+Children of Fire Eyes

 When she finishes, she teaches me how to raise and lower the wall.